-I received this book for free from BookishFirst, NetGalley in exchange for an honest review.
+I received this book for free from BookishFirst, NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Maidens by Alex Michaelides

 Also by this author: The Silent Patient

 Published by Celadon Books on June 15, 2021

 "Stunning...
 The intelligent, cerebral plot finds contemporary parallels in Euripides's tragedies, Jacobean dramas such as The Duchess of Malfi, and Tennyson's poetry.
 The devastating ending shows just how little the troubled Mariana knows about the human psyche or herself.
 Michaelides is on a roll."—Publishers Weekly, starred review